Thursday, 28 November 2013

 Jacques Mercanton, 'The Hours of James Joyce', 1963, reprinted in Potts (ed), Portraits of the Artist in Exile.

-Joyce provided detailed notes on the passage, which Mercanton published as 'L'Esthetique de Joyce' in Études de Lettres, Lausanne XIII, 1 October 1938, p 39-46, which you can read online here.
-Some of them were republished, in French, in Roland McHugh's Annotations to Finnegans Wake.
-I remember being astonished, and dismayed by some of these notes when I first read them in the 1980s.
+Joyce provided detailed notes on the passage, which Mercanton published along with his article, 'L'Esthetique de Joyce' in Études de Lettres, Lausanne XIII, 1 October 1938, p 39-46, which you can read online here.
+Brief extracts from them were republished, in French, in Roland McHugh's Annotations to Finnegans Wake.
+I remember being astonished, and dismayed by some of these notes when I first read them in the early 1980s.
 You'll see what I mean shortly!

-I've translated Mercanton's notes, and give the full text below in red.
+I've translated Mercanton's notes, and give his text below in red - for the first time in English!

 Before the Nocturne begins, there's a prelude, which you should read aloud.
 In fact William York Tindall writes that the whole Nocturne 'calls for reading aloud, in a small tiled room, preferably' (A Reader's Guide to Finnegans Wake).